sayande717/practice/README.md

 #19: Change bot status (online, idle, dnd)
 #72: Make the bot reply only to the users, not to other bots or itself.
 #33: Welcome a new user.
+> time
 #45: Create a function that keeps running after specific intervals of time.
-> time

 #56: Reply to a specific message.
 #60-#70: Reply with another string -
 #60: If a message matches a string.
 #64: If a message starts with a string.
 #68: If a message contains a string.

-#75: Send messages to a specific channel.
+> os
 #80: Run a command on the system & return the output.
-> os

 #81: Reply to the sender.
 #83: Reply to the sender but don't mention.
+#88: Send messages to a specific channel.
 #94: Delete the last x messages with a specific bot command.
+> os
 #Last line: Specify the bot token.
-> os

 1.py: Prints 'Hello world!'.
 2.py: HackerRank program.